 What is BimlExpress?

 BimlExpress is a free Visual Studio add-in for working with Biml in your SSIS projects.
 It allows you to add and edit Biml files, generate SSIS packages from Biml, and the code editor is fully featured with syntax coloring, error highlighting, intellisense and a preview pane.

-If you are already using BI Developer Extensions (previously known as BIDS Helper), you will see that BimlExpress works the same way and includes all the same Biml features as in BIDS Helper – just with a new and improved code editor.
+If you are already using BI Developer Extensions (previously known as BIDS Helper), you will see that BimlExpress works the same way and includes all the same Biml features as in BI Developer Extensions – just with a new and improved code editor.
 No more squiggly red lines, yay!